[Opinion] What future for the Future of Europe Conference?

 What future for the Future of Europe Conference?

-The upcoming Conference on the Future of Europe which is a big opportunity to communicate the European project accurately.
+The upcoming Conference on the Future of Europe is a big opportunity to communicate the European project accurately.

 Originally scheduled to start in May, the conference has been postponed to September due to the coronavirus pandemic.